-Like many herding breeds, the Blue Heeler is very loyal and can be quite protective of its family and toys, but wary towards strangers.
+Like many herding breeds, the Blue Heeler has a very loyal personality.
+They can be quite protective of their family and toys, and wary towards strangers.

 Plenty of early socialization helps to reduce the “wariness” but won’t dispel it altogether.
 So the chances are your Blue Heeler dog will always be somewhat cautious around strangers and prefer familiar faces.

 This wary temperament makes socialization extra important when raising a Blue Heeler puppy.

 Because Australian Cattle Dogs are so intelligent, they require activities that stimulate them physically and mentally to take up their spare time.